Michael Holman (filmmaker): Journalism and education

 As a writer and journalist, Holman has written for the East Village Eye, Artforum and Art Monthly.

 Holman taught courses at institutions such as Howard University in Washington, D.C., the Photo Workshops in Maine, and New York City's The New School For Social Research in Manhattan.
 In 2011, Holman began teaching short film screenwriting at New York's MPS Live Action Short Film Department at the School of Visual Arts and Media Courses at the City College of New York.

 As a lecturer on Contemporary Urban Culture and Art, Holman has spoken at various institutions, including The Whitney Museum, the Royal College of Art (London), Cox 18 (Milan), Austin Museum of Art, the Brooklyn Museum, Yale University, NYU, Rice University, the San Francisco Art Institute, Payne Weber Incorporated and RJ Reynolds Incorporated.

 Fine arts

 Holman created installation art at the Mudd Club, notably The Soul Party in 1980.

 Working as a fine artist, Holman deconstructs social-political symbolism on canvas.
 His paintings were shown at the Massey/Klein Gallery (2018), and Miami Art Basel in 2007 and 2008, and the Spring Break Show in New York City.

 Holman's archives were acquired by the New York Public Library for the Performing Arts, Jerome Robbins Dance Division in 2016.
-In the same year, a few of Holman's artifacts from the 1980s were acquired by the National Museum of African American History and Culture.
+In the same year, a few of Holman's artifacts from the 1980s were acquired by the Smithsonian National Museum of African American History and Culture.